JRekSahriP/DailyPost/README.md

 - CSS

-- Javascript
+- JavaScript

 # Requirements

-- JDK 8 ou superior
+- JDK 8 or higher

-- Maven (ou Gradle)
+- Maven (or Gradle)